-I ran across this great blog from Open Aperture Photography and asked if I could repost it here.
+I ran across this great blog from Open Aperture Photography title Tips on How to Execute a Wedding Sparkler Exit and asked if I could repost it here.
 Bob and Amanda Mackowski are a husband and wife photography team in Eastern NC.
 I was so impressed by their portfolio and their creative flare when it comes to taking photos!
 They have a true talent when it comes to capturing unique, beautiful pictures!!!

 Here is what they posted on How to Execute a Wedding Sparkler Exit: